leshill/hogan_assets/README.md

 ## Configuration

+You can configure options using either an intializer or with a YAML file (`config/hogan_assets.yml`).
+See `lib/hogan_assets/config.rb` for details.

 ### Lambda Support

 **mustache** lambdas are off by default.
 (Not sure what that is?
 Read the [mustache](http://mustache.github.com/mustache.5.html) man page!)
 If you want them on, set the `lambda_support` option to true.
 This will include the raw template text as part of the compiled template; each template will be correspondingly larger. *TODO* Should this be on by default?